Getting Started with 3D Printing

 My Order Says "Delivered", But Was Not Received.

-If your order has been marked as delivered but you did not receive the package, we would first ask that you try to chat with the shipping company on the page that comes with your tracking number.
-There should be a little icon on the bottom right of the tracking page that will allow you to chat with the shipping company to see if the order was misdelivered.
+If your order has been marked as delivered but you haven't received the package, we first ask that you try to chat with the shipping company on the page associated with your tracking number.
+There should be a small icon at the bottom right of the tracking page that allows you to chat with the shipping company to see if the order was misdelivered.

 How Does Wholesale Ordering Work?